WilliamCadenas21/st0263-p3/README.md

 I, Valentino Malvarmo, declare that all the content aported by me is of my own authorship.
 I contributed in the implementation and design of the serial algorithm, the design of the openMP algorithm, design and implementation of one of the MPI proposed MPI algorithms, and I was the main responsible for the documentation of the entire project, particularly of the analysis of the results.

 ### William Cadenas
 I, William Cadenas, declare that all the content aported by me is of my own authorship.
 I contribuited in the implementation and the desing of the parallel algorithm with Openmp and also the first desing and approach for Mpi based on PCAM metodologic.
+Also, I explain the PCAM implemented on the problem.